hameliknaoh/dev-on-ns-3-inside-a-container-using-python/README.md

 It is completely possible to detach and re-attach to the `Hello-NS-3.26` docker container at any time:
    * To detach from the `Hello-NS-3.26` docker container, you can use the shortcut `ctrl+p ctrl+q`
-   * To re-attach, you can issue the command `docker attach Hello-NS-3.26`
+   * To re-attach, you can issue the command `docker attach Hello-NS-3.26` or `make ns-3-container-attach`
-   * To kill the docker container, detach first and then issue the command `docker kill Hello-NS-3.26`
+   * To kill the docker container, detach first and then issue the command `docker kill Hello-NS-3.26` or `make ns-3-container-kill`
+   * To remove the container, you can issue the command `docker rm Hello-NS-3.26` or `make ns-3-container-rm`
+   * To clean the `ns-3-allinone` project, run `make clean`